Keith Newton (prelate)

-Keith Newton PA (born 10 April 1952) is an English prelate of the Catholic Church.
-On 15 January 2011, Newton was named as the first ordinary of the Personal Ordinariate of Our Lady of Walsingham.
-Prior to his reception into the Catholic Church in 2011, An Anglican episcopal convert to Catholicism, Newton had been a priest and bishop of the Church of England; his last Anglican office was as Bishop of Richborough in the Province of Canterbury from 2002 to 31 December 2010.
+Keith Newton (born 10 April 1952) is an English priest and prelate of the Catholic Church.
+Newton was named as the first ordinary of the Personal Ordinariate of Our Lady of Walsingham from 15 January 2011 to 29 April 2024, however he is not a Catholic bishop.
+Prior to his reception into the Catholic Church in 2011, Newton had been a priest and bishop of the Church of England; his last Anglican office was as Bishop of Richborough in the Province of Canterbury from 2002 to 31 December 2010.

 Anglican ministry

 Newton studied divinity at King's College London and went on to earn a Postgraduate Certificate in Education at Christ Church College Canterbury before completing his theological studies as an Anglican ordinand at St Augustine's College, Canterbury.
+He was ordained in the Church of England as a deacon in 1975 and as a priest in 1976.

 Newton held the following positions in the Church of England: